-Whether you are part of, leading or managing a team you will find this post invaluable.
-Recently, when we asked a CEO of a company why their team doesn’t make more sales (with the resources they have available) his response was this; they aren’t asking enough questions.
-And, as we thought about that some more … it couldn’t have been more true (and simple!).
+Whether you are part of, leading or managing a team, you will find this post invaluable.
+Recently, when we asked a company CEO why their team doesn’t make more sales (with the available resources), he responded that they need to ask more questions.
+And, as we thought about that some more, it couldn’t have been more accurate (and simple!).

-THINK ABOUT THE LAST TIME YOU WERE MAKING A PURCHASE (BIGGER TICKET)
+THINK ABOUT THE LAST TIME YOU MADE A PURCHASE (BIGGER TICKET)

 Did you buy from the first salesperson?
 Were you shopping around?
 Who ended up with your sale in the end?

 We would bet that the person who landed your sale took an interest in you.

 Chances are, you wouldn’t have known if they were commissions based or otherwise because their only agenda was ensuring that they met your needs.

 Now, apply these same emotions to your last conversation with a prospect.
 Who’s agenda were you working with?
 Theirs or yours?
 Sure, it’s easy to say you need to be asking your prospects questions – but which ones?

 We know that the following six are ones you want to be adding to your arsenal.
 And listen; remember that your questions are a means of engagement, not an interrogation.
 So, be genuine in your asking and be present for the answer(s).

 6 QUESTIONS YOU NEED TO BE ASKING YOUR PROSPECTS